gravitational/teleport/rfd/0099-pod-access-requests.md

 identify which Kubernetes Principal granted access to a resource, Teleport does not know if the rule is correctly applied.
-It means that if one Role allows access to `kind: pod, name: *, namespace:*` with a Kubernetes RBAC group that only allows access to pods in the `default` namespace, and a role that grants `system:master` access to `kind: pod, name: some_pod, namespace:default`, Teleport will leak every Pod in the cluster because the `*/*` rule is always true against any pod.
+It means that if one Role allows access to `kind: pod, name: *, namespace:*` with a Kubernetes RBAC group that only allows access to pods in the `default` namespace, and a role that grants `system:masters` access to `kind: pod, name: some_pod, namespace:default`, Teleport will leak every Pod in the cluster because the `*/*` rule is always true against any pod.
 In order to avoid this issues, if your Kubernetes RBAC principal is namespaced, lock the `kubernetes_resources` to that namespace with `<namespace>/*`.

-Bellow we introduce a more indepth examples and combinations.
+Below we introduce a more indepth examples and combinations.

 ### Single Role